 Born in Mar del Plata, Argentina and raised in North Jersey, Violeta joined the Telemundo62 team in January of 2014.
 Previously, she attended Rutgers University, New Brunswick, where she received a bachelor’s degree in Journalism & Media Studies, with a minor in Spanish.
 She later earned her Certificate of Broadcast Meteorology with Mississippi State University.

 Violeta's weather career began in 2010, when she joined AccuWeather as a bilingual broadcaster.
 Violeta has appeared on Fox News, Fox Business, ABC World News Now, The Big Ten Network, Fox Sports, several Telemundo and Univision affiliates, ZBM-TV (Bermuda), and various other Spanish networks across Latin America.
 The opportunity to forecast weather for a wide range of viewers, countries, climates and topographies on a daily basis-- in two different languages-- really sparked and inspired her to hone her interest in language and weather and how they are interpreted globally.

 In 2014, she moved to Philadelphia to launch Noticiero Telemundo62 at 5 p.m. and 11 p.m., and is now Philadelphia’s only Spanish-speaking local TV meteorologist.
-She has been nominated for three regional Emmys as 'Best Weather Anchor', and has also won three Emmy awards.
+She has been nominated for four regional Emmys as 'Best Weather Anchor' and has also won four Emmy awards.

 Violeta is also very passionate and involved in mentorship on a personal level, and also in connection with her alma mater.
 Violeta is a Media Mentor at Rutgers University, through the Institute for Women’s Leadership.
 She regularly lends her time to Rutgers Future Scholars—a program that identifies and gives academically promising low-income high school students the opportunity for a college education.
 She is also a strong advocate of The Boys & Girls Club, having attended their programs throughout her childhood in Garfield, N.J.